philomusica/philomusica-website/content/about/people/president-and-leader.md

       Meditation, Scherzo and Melody

       TURINA
       Sonata No1 in d minor Op51,
       Sonata No2 “Española” Op.82,
       Vasks Little Sumer Music
+      El Poema de una Sanluqueña

       VIVALDI
       Sonatas in A major and g minor